Regorafenib (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Pain, redness, blistering, or swelling on the palms of your hands or the soles of your feet
+- Severe rash, or redness, pain, or skin peeling on your palms or soles of your feet

 - Unusual bleeding, bruising, or weakness

 If you notice these less serious side effects, talk with your doctor: